 Experience with Children

-It is important that you have some previous experience working or interacting with children, other than your own family experience or babysitting, to be considered as a camp counselor.
-The level of experience needed for camp varies and could be anything from helping out at a club to teaching sports lessons, all depending on the individual needs of the camp.
+It is important that you have some previous experience working or interacting with children, other than your own family experience to be considered as a camp counselor.
+Depending on the individual needs of the camp, the level of experience needed varies and could be anything from babysitting, peer support, helping out at a club to teaching activities.
 You may be able to gain more experience, and thereby improve your chances of placement, simply by asking in your local community at schools and weekend clubs if they need any help.
 Local organizations are often very happy for volunteers to get involved and be a part of their team.
-You can also improve your chances of placement by working to get a qualification in a sport or other activity at which you are already proficient.
+You can also improve your chances of placement by working to get a qualification in any of the camp activities.

-If you are unsure of whether your skills or experience meet the requirements for the program, please contact American Summers for further information or clarification.
-Please email us at campteam@iena.org
+If you are unsure of whether your skills or experience meet the requirements for the program, please call your local American Summers office or email campteam@iena.org for further information or clarification.